Examples

 {% endfor %}

-If you want to negate the value of a filter, you can use not inside the filter:
+If you want to negate a value within the field filter, you can use not within the filter:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | filter_by: field: 'field_name', not: nil %}